-January 2023 Meeting Action: This item will be letter balloted to SG Inspection and PRD between meetings.
+July 2023 Meeting Action: A proposal for this item was letter balloted to SG Inspection and PRD between meetings.
+The proposal passed letter ballot and will go to Subcommittee.

 Item Number: 21-08 NBIC Location: Part 4, S4.4 No attachment